 The Q-Points function scans the terrain and places points at locations that contribute significantly to the topography.
 Setting the Elasticity to 0.5 m means the resulting surface never deviates more than half a meter from the original Elevation Terrain.
 When creating your own surface, use your best judgment as a surveyor to maximize your results when using the Q-Points function.
 The lower you set your Elasticity value, the more detail you will capture on the elevation terrain.
 More detail means more triangles, so you need to use your own judgement for what is best to create a surface for the terrain you are working on as to whether you need more detail or not.

-Remove Points from Objects
+Step 5: Remove Points from Objects

 Edit the surface by deleting or moving points and survey items that land on worksite equipment, trees, vegetation, etc.